Anuken/Mindustry/CONTRIBUTING.md

 #### Do not create methods unless necessary.
 Unless a block of code is very large or used in more than 1-2 places, don't split it up into a separate method.
 Making unnecessary methods only creates confusion, and may slightly decrease performance.

-#### Follow the formatting guidelines.
-This means:
-- No spaces around parentheses: `if(condition){`, `SomeType s = (SomeType)object`
-- Same-line braces.
-- 4 spaces indentation
-- `camelCase`, **even for constants or enums**.
-Why?
-Because `SCREAMING_CASE` is ugly, annoying to type and does not achieve anything useful.
-Constants are *less* dangerous than variables, not more.
-- No underscores for anything.
-(Yes, I know `Bindings` violates this principle, but that's for legacy reasons and really should be cleaned up some day)